 Provide traffic improvements to the SW 16th Street and Martin Luther King Jr. Parkway intersection east of Fleur Drive.
-These improvements will consist of adding a 150' northbound right turn lane, new paving and widening to the west and extending the northbound left turn lane to 200' with new pavement and widening to the west.
-The developer of Gray's Station will finance and construct the street improvements south of the intersection and construct the extension of SW 16th to meet Gray's Parkway, after the City acquires the ROW on the west side of SW 16th.
+These improvements will consist of widening SW 16th Street south of Martin Luther King Jr. Parkway to extend the existing left turn lane, adding a right turn lane and modifying the existing traffic signal to accommodate the geometric changes.
 The City shall construct other improvements in accordance with the joint Gray's Landing and Gray's Station Traffic Study.